 The Vice President of Academic Affairs must review course credit awarded through another institution's credit by examination policy.
 The academic office coordinates transfer credit.
-The appropriate department chairperson(s) and the Vice President of Academic Affairs determine acceptability of transfer credit.
+The Vice President of Academic Affairs determine acceptability of transfer credit.
 Students should consider that transfer credits may lessen their financial aid eligibility by reducing the course load from full-time to part-time status.